Astronomical Data

 The environment of NGG 1277.
 Credit: SDSS Collaboration

-The Astronomical Data group develops and maintains advanced tools for the astrophysics community, especially ones for building probabilistic models and making precise measurements.
-It builds these tools by carrying out in-house data analysis projects that answer important scientific questions.
+The Astronomical Data group develops, maintains and propagates advanced methods and open-source tools for the astrophysics community, especially for building probabilistic models, discovering sources in noisy data and making precise measurements.
+It builds these methods and tools by carrying out in-house data analysis projects that answer important scientific questions.
+It also hosts events and workshops that are designed to create new data analysis opportunities for members of the astronomical community.

-Group members are involved in planning and operating several large data-intensive projects, including the Terra Hunting Experiment and Sloan Digital Sky Survey.
+Group members are involved in the planning and operations of several large data-intensive projects with lasting value.
+These include the Terra Hunting Experiment, the ESA Gaia Mission and the Sloan Digital Sky Survey V.

 Projects